TrippleA-Ashaba/TrippleA-Ashaba/README.md

 - ⛳ Am a junior software developer in Python, Django, Javascript and Node.
 - 💞️ I’m looking to collaborate on any projects open source or otherwise.
 - 📫 You can reach me via twitter @ashabaheebwa
-- 🚩 GOAL is to become the 'go to guy' for those interested in Python and Django.
+- 🚩 GOAL is to become the 'go to guy' for everything Python and Django.